NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 On this page, you’ll find the RAW data for your Enhanced Vision observations (Dynamic Signal Amplification) for DSO, Planets, and Science mode observations.

-- You can select either all or individual observations to download or remove it from your telescope’s memory
+You can select all observations or only some of them to download or delete from your telescope’s memory.

-- your RAW data can be downloaded either in FITS, TIFF, or PNG.
+Your RAW data can still be downloaded in FITS, TIFF, or PNG format.

-You can perform different actions on the observation data that you've selected :
+You can perform several actions on the selected data:

-- Click the download button on the top bar to start downloading the selected data in your preferred format.
+Click the bouton download.png button to start downloading the selected data.

 Remove or delete your data: